 - Attending local sporting or cultural events that may be unfamiliar to the If and family

-- Dining at an ethnic restaurant to share in the officer's culture, so the culture exchange goes both ways
+- Dining at an ethnic restaurant to experience the officers cuisine, so the cultural exchange goes both ways

 Throughout the year of Sponsorship, your role will be more of the cultural guide than logistical support.
 We ask that all of our Sponsors take their role as a fireside diplomat seriously.
 For more information about being a Sponsor you can explore the promotional materials on the right side of the page.